 Proven tactics that work include:

 - Using an intriguing subject line that sparks curiosity and motivates people to open your email

 - Reminding people what they’re missing by not engaging with or buying from you

 - Offering something special, like a discount or a free gift

-Sending a series of messages can help you reconnect with dormant customers and rekindle relationships.
+Sending drip messages can help you reconnect with dormant customers and rekindle relationships.

 How To Set Up Your Drip Campaigns

 Ready to create your drip campaign?
 Follow the five steps below to create email marketing campaigns that get results.